"Stunning cottages in the heart of Loch Lomond National Park..."

 Auchendennan Farm Cottage (SLLX) can be booked toggether with Rose Cottage (SRRG) to accommodate up to 10 guests.

-Open-plan living room with wood-burning stove, 5ft bed and kitchen area.
-Bathroom with over-bath shower and toilet.
+Open-plan living room with wood-burning stove, French doors and kitchen area.
+Double bedroom with 5ft bed.
+Bathroom with over-bath shower and toilet and tiled floor.

 Wood-burning stove – initial fuel included, thereafter available locally.
 Solid fuel (underfloor) heating, electricity, bed linen and towels included.
 Travel cot and high chair on request.
 Satellite TV.
 DVD.
 Radio/CD. iPod dock.
 Microwave.
 Shared laundry room with washing machine and tumble dryer.
 Wi-fi.